kevindweb/throttle-proxy/README.md

 See [Netflix concurrency-limits](https://github.com/Netflix/concurrency-limits) for the inspiration.

+## Why Use This Project?

+**Throttle Proxy** is the best solution for ensuring the safety and stability of your distributed systems during load spikes.
+Here's why:

+- **Proven Algorithm**: Utilizes the Additive Increase/Multiplicative Decrease (AIMD) algorithm, inspired by TCP congestion control, to dynamically adjust request concurrency.
+- **Real-Time Metrics**: Leverages Prometheus metrics to make real-time decisions, ensuring your system adapts quickly to changing loads.
+- **Configurable and Flexible**: Allows you to set custom thresholds and monitor multiple signals, providing fine-grained control over your traffic management.
+- **Prevents Failures**: Helps prevent cascading failures and maintains system stability under unpredictable load conditions.

 ## Key Features

 - 📊 **Adaptive Traffic Management**: Automatically adjusts request concurrency based on real-time Prometheus metrics